 - Comprehensive support & advice you’ll receive, particularly during our orientation, which includes a ZipTrek tour

 - Living as a local in Whistler Blackcomb, one of the world’s best ski resorts, regularly voted #1 in North America.

 In this job you will work in all aspects of the Coca-Cola Tube Park operation while providing guests with courteous and friendly service.
 You role will involve working as the lift operator, starter or ticket validator on a rotating basis.

-Your role will then be to assist the guests whilst they are at the Tube Park.
 If you have never been to a tube park before, hopefully our photos will give you a good sense of what to expect.
 Basically, the guest takes a ride on a lift with their tube (think big rubber ring) and when they get to the top of the lift, you will be on hand to get them sat in their tube ready for the ride back down.

 This is an incredibly exhilarating experience and the Coca-Cola Tube Park offers those with a sense of adventure a really fun experience for the young and the young at heart.